Nagoya is one of the biggest cities in Japan but often overshadowed by Tokyo and Osaka.

 You can expect slightly lower rental yields in Nagoya compared to other cities.

-In most of the Japanese cities, rental yields increase to 1-3% a year.
-The same it goes in Nagoya.
+In most Japanese cities, rental yields increase to 1-3% a year.
+The same as for Nagoya.

 In fact, out of the 7 major cities (Tokyo, Yokohama City, Saitama, Chiba, Osaka, Kobe, and Nagoya), only Chiba has lower rental yields than Nagoya.

-On the positive note, lower rents are also the reason why many foreigners and locals are moving to Nagoya.
+On a positive note, lower rents are also the reason why many foreigners and locals are moving to Nagoya.